Tiberriver256/azdo-process-export/.github/instructions/testing-practices.instructions.md

 - **Do not create test/ or tests/ directories** - use features/ only
 - **Do not write implementation-focused tests** - focus on user behavior
 - **Do not test internal functions** - test complete workflows
+- **Do not use mocks, stubs, or test doubles** - all tests must use real implementations
+- **Do not fake external dependencies** - use real Azure DevOps environments for testing

 ## Adding New Tests